 The resort employs a myriad of acclaimed chefs including a Maître Cuisinier de France at Restaurant Piaf, who unquestionably serves some of the best dishes outside of France along with delectable wine pairings.

-The complex consists of three spectacular pavilions for a grand total of 529 immense rooms: the Grand Class for adults (90 rooms in three categories, each equipped with a private terrace and pool), Ambassador for families (195 in six categories, equipped with child-and-baby-friendly amenities), both situated along the ocean.
-The Zen Grand Natural View, however, is the most surprising of the tree as it is set in the very heart of a protected, flourishing Mayan jungle — the hotel even offers discovery tours with a zoologist, who was quick to tell guests all about the local residents, e.g. spider monkeys, jaguars, turtles and iguanas.
+The complex consists of three spectacular pavilions for a grand total of 529 immense rooms.
+The Grand Class for adults (90 rooms in three categories, each equipped with a private terrace and pool) is first.
+Then comes the Ambassador for families (195 in six categories, equipped with child-and-baby-friendly amenities).
+It should be noted that both situated along the ocean.
+Lastly is the Zen Grand Natural View.
+However, it’s the most surprising of the tree as it is set in the very heart of a protected, flourishing Mayan jungle.
+The hotel even offers discovery tours with a zoologist, who was quick to tell guests all about the local residents, e.g. spider monkeys, jaguars, turtles and iguanas.

 The 254 rooms in five categories are located on the edge of a lake with active marine and floral life.
 The ultimate option for an atypical stay!

-This trendy adults-only chain is famous for its festive atmosphere and its younger (or at least, young at heart) clientele, which is particularly fond of the legendary “foam parties”.
-The 526 chic rooms of the resort are sorted in three different complexes: the Xcelerate for partygoers, the Xhale for tranquil luxury and the Allure for guests wanting to experience a bit of both.
+This trendy adults-only chain is famous for its festive atmosphere and its younger (or at least, young at heart) clientele.
+This may be because of the legendary “foam parties”!
+The 526 chic rooms of the resort are sorted in three different complexes.
+Firstly, the Xcelerate for partygoers.
+Secondly, the Xhale for tranquil luxury.
+Thirdly, the Allure for guests wanting to experience a bit of both.

-Food-wise, the Breathless Riviera Cancun is a Mexico luxury resort in a league of its own with its 24/7 buffet and its no-reservation, à la carte restaurants (both a rarity in the world of resorts) even at Silk City, where chefs combine Pan-Asian cooking with performing arts and a piping hot teppan.
+Food-wise, the Breathless Riviera Cancun is a Mexico luxury resort in a league of its own.
+With its 24/7 buffet and its no-reservation à la carte restaurants, it’s almost a rarity in the world of resorts.
 The hotel also owns a magnificent spa offering unparalleled views of the dense mangroves.

-Because the beach is actually quite underwhelming, pools are where it’s at; not that it’s a sinecure by any means, as over 80 rooms offer swim-out access to the architectural masterpieces that are the main pools of each complex.
+Because the beach is actually quite underwhelming, pools are where it’s at.
+Not that it’s a sinecure by any means!
+Over 80 rooms offer swim-out access to the architectural masterpieces that are the main pools of each complex.